Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 = Does this work with the new Block Checkout? =

 Yes!
 The plugin includes integration for both the Classic (`[woocommerce_checkout]` shortcode) and the modern Block-Based Checkout experience introduced in recent WooCommerce versions.
 The address selectors will appear automatically in the appropriate sections.

+= What happens to my existing customers' addresses?

+When an existing customer visits their "Multi Address Book" page for the first time after you install the plugin, their current default billing and shipping addresses (from the standard WooCommerce "Addresses" tab) will be automatically imported into the new address book.
+This provides a seamless experience so they don't have to re-enter their primary address.

 = How do customers manage their addresses? =